BobBoldin/splice_horizon/docs/canon/audio_rules.md

-# Audio Rules (Canon)
+# Audio Rules

 - No contractions in narration or dialogue.
-- Numbers and symbols spelled out (e.g., “ten,” “percent”).
+- Numbers and symbols spelled.
-- No em dash characters; use commas or periods.
+- No em dash characters.
-- Natural dialogue: avoid aphorisms and maxim cadence.
+- Dialogue is conversational.
+Narration carries senses and context.
-- Scene changes announced with a spoken transition line.
+- Scene transitions are spoken.
-- Keep dialogue lines conversational; narration may carry sensory detail.
+- Avoid aphoristic maxim cadence.
+Prefer plain speech.